Back to all posts

 Nevertheless, even if sugar as we know it today may never quite fit the addiction bill, as it straddles the realms of substance and behaviour reward, it appears amply clear that we are not doing ourselves any favours by bingeing on macaroni cheese and chocolate cake.

-But beyond what sugar does to our brains, our next article will take you on a journey inside body-wide sugar metabolism as it pertains to disease and especially ageing, before exploring potential strategies to regain control of our sweet urges
+But beyond what sugar does to our brains, our next article will examine the body-wide damage sugar wreaks, affecting both our health and our longevity, before exploring potential strategies to regain control of our sweet urges

 So, stayed tuned!